are saying about Afterburner Black Ops Learn more about our latest

-Patrick "Lips" Houlahan was a United States Marine Corps F/A-18 Hornet Instructor Pilot and has flown the A-10 Warthog with the United States Air Force Reserve accumulating over 2800 hours of flight time.
+Patrick "Lips" Houlahan was an F/A-18 Hornet Instructor Pilot and has flown the A-10 Warthog accumulating over 2800 hours of flight time.

-Lips graduated from The Citadel in 1992 and also graduated from “Top Gun”, the United States Navy Post Graduate Fighter Weapons School, in 2000.
-While on active duty, Lips applied his superior tactical expertise, leadership, and instructional capabilities to train over 320 replacement aircrew.
-In 2003, Lips was selected as the Instructor Pilot of the Year and was nominated for the Marine Corps Aviator of the Year.
-Lips has also received numerous awards recognizing his unequalled ability to instill tactical readiness in his students and directly contributing to the training and readiness of all Marine and Navy F/A-18 Squadrons.
-Lips is a graduate of the United States Marine Corps Amphibious Warfare School, the United States Marine Corps Command and Staff College, and has excelled as a Logistics, Maintenance, and Training Officer.
+Lips graduated from The Citadel in 1992 and also graduated from “Top Gun” in 2000.
+While on active duty, Lips applied his superior tactical expertise, leadership, and instructional capabilities to train over 320 replacement aircrew and in 2003 was selected as the Instructor Pilot of the Year.
+Lips has also received numerous awards recognizing his unequalled ability to instill tactical readiness in his students and directly contributing to the training and readiness of the operational squadrons.
+Lips also excelled as a Logistics, Maintenance, and Training Officer.

 Lips has been involved with the start-up of two companies as an operations and business development executive.
 The challenging experience of starting a business coupled with his vast knowledge of leading high performing teams, has made Lips one of Afterburner’s most valued speakers.
 Lips regularly speaks and consults with many of today's leading corporations such as Verizon, GE, ExxonMobil, Medtronic, and H&R Block to name a few.

 Ron "Beav" Horton